 You’ll have time and space to be creative and innovative.
 Admiral Nurses are dementia specialists who often work independently.
 They work collaboratively with families, considering the needs of the person with dementia and the people around them.
 They help families manage complex needs and can also advise other healthcare professionals.
 They help people living with dementia stay independent for longer, and support their family carers so they have the strength to cope with the bad days, and the energy to enjoy the good days.

 “As Admiral Nurses we can provide continuity for families and support them through difficult transitions.
 This is so rewarding.”

-You’ll have regular clinical supervision, professional and practice development.
-You will attend professional and practice development days to ensure you maintain and strengthen your expertise as a specialist nurse.
-This includes activities such as presentations from colleagues, external speakers, journal clubs and opportunities to reflect on your practice.
+You will have opportunities to attend professional and practice development activities such as webinars, online learning sessions, special interest groups, communities of practice and many more to reflect on practice.
 This is supported and facilitated by the Admiral Nurse Professional and Practice Development Team, who won the ‘Best Workplace for Learning and Development’ at the Nursing Times Workforce Awards 2019.

 “We are the only specialised nursing group working within dementia care to focus on improving both the carer and the cared for person with dementia’s physical, psychological and emotional wellbeing.”

 You’ll develop your practice and increase your expertise.
 As an Admiral Nurse, you are supported to develop your expertise and to access relevant education and development informed by the Admiral Nurse competency framework.